 The best gift in the world?
 Feeling appreciated.

-If you have downtime over the holidays, put in work that will pay dividends throughout the year: Show your customers that you care about them.
+If you’re entering a slow season for your business, then now is a great time to put in work that will pay dividends throughout the year: Show your customers that you care about them.
 Simple gestures like a handwritten note can generate referrals, gain repeat customers and solidify your place in the community as the hardworking, reliable pro you are.

-Here are three simple ways to show customers you appreciate their business, and that you’re ready to get started on whatever it is they need in the new year.
+Here are three simple ways to show customers you appreciate their business.

 1. Send them a thank-you or season-specific greeting.

 There’s nothing like receiving a personalized, hand-written note.
 For a newer customer, this can be a general thank-you note: “Thank you for your business this year — I truly hope you’re enjoying your new flooring.”